-Extended Producer Responsibility (EPR) regulations were first gazetted by the Department of Environment, Forestry and Fisheries (DEFF) under Section 18 of the National Environmental Management Waste Act (NEMWA) on the 5th November 2020.
+Extended Producer Responsibility (EPR) regulations were first gazetted by the Department of Environment, Forestry and Fisheries (DEFF) under Section 18 of the National Environmental Management Waste Act (NEMWA) in 2020.
 These regulations aim to extend the responsibility of producers (deemed "brand owners") based on the type and volume of packaging which they put out into the market.
-Government envisions that this system will provide a framework for the development, implementation, and monitoring of EPR schemes by producers towards ensuring efficient management of the identified packaging materials at the end of its life as well as the stimulation of new circular economy initiatives.
+Government envisions that this system will provide a framework for the development, implementation and monitoring of EPR schemes by producers towards ensuring efficient management of the identified packaging materials at the end of its life as well as the stimulation of new circular economy initiatives.
 The EPR scheme is expected to announce a regulatory fee structure for packaging by which producers need to be registered both with DEFF as well as a designated Producer Responsibility Organization (PRO) for each packaging material.
 These fees shall be levied per ton of each specific packaging type.
-There has been much interaction between stakeholders over the past six months, with many brand owners having registered with suitable PRO's and DEFF respectively.
+There has been much interaction between stakeholders, with many brand owners having registered with suitable PRO's and DEFF respectively.

 'Zero waste to landfill' could be viewed as the ultimate long-term waste disposal target for the sector although this presently is still not the most economically viable route.
 Waste incineration offers a means to combust organic materials to release heat which in turn can be used to generate electricity while also fulfilling a role in reducing landfill volumes.
 Although there are emission concerns with this technology, advances in emission control can circumvent exposure to toxic by-products.
-South African manufacturers face increasing public scrutiny around the topic of plastic packaging, while food waste is a topic which will need to be addressed by the sector as the Carbon Footprint of this form of waste has been shown to be significant26.
-The new EPR system additionally aims to encourage producers to shift their packaging materials to formats which are deemed 'more recyclable' and therefore hold a higher value in the post-consumer recycling market.
+South African manufacturers face increasing public scrutiny around the topic of plastic packaging, while food waste is a topic which will need to be addressed by the sector as the Carbon Footprint of this form of waste has been shown to be significant.
+To that effect the Dairy Industry is involved in an initiative coordinated by the Consumer Goods Council of South Africa to measuring and quantifying food loss throughout the dairy value chain.
+The aim is to establish a food loss baseline against which stakeholders would be able to track their progress with regards to the respective food waste reduction initiatives which they have implemented.

+The EPR system additionally aims to encourage producers to shift their packaging materials to formats which are deemed 'more recyclable' and therefore hold a higher value in the post-consumer recycling market.
 To enable the circular transition of packaging materials, design for recycling is considered a key enabler.
 The compatibility of materials coupled with ease of separation, have a role in determining the recyclability of a particular product.